Join the Movement to Stop Plastic Pollution!

 Below are some ideas on how to kick the plastic addiction!

-All of the Above regulations would take Much of the burden off of the consumer and back to the organism who created our plastic Pollution plague problem - the plastic industry & Other Corporations That Use Plastic.
+All of the above regulations would take much of the burden off of the consumer and back to the company that created our plastic pollution plague problem - the plastic industry & other corporations that generate massive plastic waste.

 2. Make manufactures of plastics take responsibility for their product!